 Blog · By The Packaging Vista Team · June 20, 2026

-The material is what your box is made of – and it decides how strong it is, how it prints, how premium it feels, and how much it costs.
+The material is what your box is made of – and it decides how strong it is, how it prints, how premium it feels, how sustainable it is, and how much it costs.
 It is a separate choice from the box style (the shape): the same mailer can be made in different materials.
-This guide explains the four materials you will actually choose between, in plain English, so you can match one to your product.
-All are available on our custom boxes with no die or plate fees.
+This complete guide explains every material you will choose between – the four main stocks plus the specialty and eco options – with weights, sustainability, cost, and a clear way to pick.
+All are available on our custom printed boxes for any product with no die or plate fees.

 Key takeaways

-• Cardstock – bright and printable; the standard for retail cartons.
+- Cardstock (SBS) – bright and printable; the standard for retail cartons.

 Cardstock (SBS paperboard)